wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ## Automatic Transfers

-The Automatic Transfer process simplifies the steps by automating the attestation fetching and transfer completion.
+The automatic transfer process simplifies the steps by automating the attestation fetching and transfer completion.
 All you need to do is initiate the transfer.

 ### Set-Up